 Iconic device like this one is always in fashion: in 2001 and even 15 years later.

-Even though it seems like everyone (including Apple) is giving up on the gadget, it should not be forgotten.
+Even though it seems like everyone (including Apple) is giving up on the iconic device, it should not be forgotten.
 We know there’s floppity jillion of you still having all those ‘old school’ devices somewhere gathering dust.

 Challenge from Softorino: Dust off the good old iPod – it can prove to be useful even in 2017.
 With one slick app, it’s absolutely possible to put music on iPod of any model and generation!
 Not only will we show you how to make it compatible with modern software but also share 3 reasons why you should definitely start using it again.